Boxplot / Diagrams

 Rectangular (uniform) All bars approximately equal height Uniform distribution; no clear process mean

-Application Examples
+Application examples

 Interpretation

-Pattern Description Correlation
+Pattern Description Meaning

 Export Diagrams